MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 ## -description

-The EvtAcxStreamPause event tells the driver when the stream is paused. ???
-TBD
+The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE callback is used by the driver to allow it to add additional functionality when a composite circuit is initialized using the TBD function is called,  TBD TBD.
+The Circuit object bag will contain TBD that can be used for TBD.

 ## -parameters